Living in the city since August ‘17 together with her husband Eric. Meet Tawni, executive chef at maman nomad.

 little bit of half & half

-I stopped being vegan when I turned 21 because I wanted to grow in my career as a cook.
+I stopped being vegan when I was 21 because I wanted to expand my palate and grow as a cook.
 For a long time, I was only cooking vegan and vegetarian but I really felt the need to taste new things.
-Every time I travel I don’t want to limit myself and I want to be able to experience it all.
-I still use my vegan cooking experience to make meals that are full of grains, legumes & vegetables.
-It’s a main part of my diet and I think it should be for every person wanting to live a healthy lifestyle.
+Every time I travel I don’t want to limit myself and I want to be able to experience the culture as a whole .
+I still use my experience with vegan cooking to make dishes that are full of grains, legumes & vegetables.
+It’s a main part of my diet and I think it should be for anyone wanting to live a healthy lifestyle.

 “I wanted to grow in my career